A Combination Theorem for Metric Bundles: Consequences and Applications

 Let $[a,b]$ be a geodesic segment of sufficiently large length in $K$.
 By the hypothesis on $K$, there exists a bi-infinite geodesic passing within a bounded neighborhood of $[a,b]$.
 Hence without loss of generality, we may assume that $a, b$ lie on a bi-infinite geodesic in $K$.

-By Theorem \ref{stability} we may assume that $j(a), j(b)$ lie in a uniformly bounded neighborhood of a fat Teichmuller geodesic $\eta_{ab}$ whose end-points in $\partial Teich(S)$ are two singular foliations $\FF_+, \FF_-$.
+Since $j$ and $E\circ j$ are both quasi-isometric embeddings, it follows that there exists $\epsilon > 0$ such that for all $x \in K$, the injectivity radius of $j(x) \in Teich(S)$ is greater than $\epsilon$.
+We shall refer to geodesics lying in the $\epsilon -$ thick part of $ Teich(S)$ as fat Teichmuller geodesics.
+By Theorem \ref{stability} we may assume that $j(a), j(b)$ lie in a uniformly bounded neighborhood of a fat Teichmuller geodesic $\eta_{ab}$ whose end-points in the Thurston boundary $\partial Teich(S)$ are two singular foliations $\FF_+, \FF_-$.
 Let $d_s$ be the singular Euclidean metric on $S$ induced by the pair of singular foliations $\FF_+, \FF_-$.

 The rest of the argument follows an argument of Mosher \cite{mosher-hbh}.
 Let $x$ be some point on the fat Teichmuller geodesic $\eta_{ab}$ obtained in the previous paragraph.
 Given any geodesic segment $\lambda \subset \widetilde{S_x}$ of length $l(\lambda )$, there are two projections $\lambda_+$ and $\lambda_-$ onto (the universal covers of) $\FF_+, \FF_-$ in $\widetilde{S_x}$.
 At least one of these projections is of length at least $\frac{l(\lambda )}{2}$.
-If $u, v$ are two points on either side of $x$ such that $d_T (u, x) \geq m$ and $d_T (v, x) \geq m$, then the length of $\lambda$ in at least one of $\widetilde{S_u}$ and $\widetilde{S_v}$ is greater than $e^m \frac{l(\lambda )}{2}$.
+If $u, v$ are two points on either side of $x$ such that $d_T (u, x) \geq m$ and $d_T (v, x) \geq m$, then the length of $\lambda$ in at least one of $\widetilde{S_u}$ and $\widetilde{S_v}$ is greater than $ \frac{l(\lambda )}{2}(e^m)$.

 Since all the surfaces with piecewise Euclidean metric involved in the above argument can be chosen to have uniformly bounded diameter, their universal covers are all uniformly quasi-isometric to a fixed Cayley graph of $\pi_1(S)$.
 Flaring follows. \end{proof}